arraypad/php-memoize/README.md

 ### bool memoize_memcached_set_connection(Memcached $m)

 Sets an existing Memcached object to be be used for memoize storage, instead of creating a new connection using the servers defined in ````memoize.memcached.servers````.
-This function is only available when the memoize_memcached extension is present, and only applicable when ````memoize.storage_module```` is set to "memcached".
+This function is only available when the memcached extension is present, and only applicable when ````memoize.storage_module```` is set to "memcached".

 Settings
 ========